crystallabs/crysterm/CRYSTAL-WISHLIST.md

 X.new # ==> "test"
 ```

+Partly related issue exists somewhere on the forums, reported by @Blacksmoke16.

 ## Type-safe `#==` operator:

 Due to default implementation of `#==` in `Value` and `Reference`, comparing